Apr 18, 2016 8:15 PM CET

-When giving notice of attendance, please state your name, address, telephone number, personal identity number/corporate identity number and shareholding and, if applicable, representation by proxy and the number of any assistants.
+When giving notice of attendance, please state your name, address, telephone number, personal identity number/corporate identity number and shareholding and, if applicable, representation by proxy and the number of any assistants (no more than two).
 This information will only be used for preparation of the voting list.

 1. Opening of the meeting